Some Repair Tricks

 As you ride, a pound or two of tools doesn't slow you much.
 Still, an on-road toolkit is always a compromise.
 I like to think of it this way: would you get where you are going sooner, on average, by carrying a larger toolkit?
 How does a 1/2 of 1% decrease in speed from carrying tools stack up against having to call for a ride, or missing an appointment, or ruining your plans during a bicycle tour?

 So, carry tools to fix the most common problems.
 We have an article suggesting which ones to carry.
 Sometimes, though, you may need to use improvised or borrowed tools, or unusual repair techniques.
 If you are stuck, you have little to lose by trying them.
-And unusual repairs at home also can save the expense and keep a bicycle going.
+And unusual repairs at home also can save money and keep a bicycle going.

 Necessity is the mother of invention.
 Here we describe some unusual and heroic emergency repairs, in case you might find one of them useful, and to spur your imagination.